-APNA POSITION PAPER: The Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity
+APNA Position: The Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity

 On November 14, 2021, the American Psychiatric Nurses Association (APNA) adopted key elements of the National Academies of Sciences, Engineering, and Medicine’s third Future of Nursing report, The Future of Nursing 2020-2030: Charting a Path to Achieve Health Equity, as an APNA position.